Goode Mountain

 Goode Mountain is one of the major peaks of the North Cascades in the U.S. state of Washington.
-Named for topographer Richard U. Goode of the USGS, it is the highest peak located in North Cascades National Park, between the Skagit River and Lake Chelan.
+Named for topographer Richard Urquhart Goode of the United States Geological Survey, it is the highest peak located in North Cascades National Park, between the Skagit River and Lake Chelan.
 It is the fourth-highest non-volcanic peak in Washington, and the twelfth-highest summit overall.